+Material Breach

+A breach of an obligation under the Protocols, Other Binding Documents or an Agreement that may result in a Default.
+A Material Breach, includes, but is not limited to, one of the following categories:

+Payment Breach

+Failure by a Market Participant to pay, when due, any payment or Financial Security obligation owed to ERCOT (or its designee, if applicable) under the Protocols, Other Binding Documents, or any Agreement with ERCOT.

+QSE Affiliation Breach

+Failure by a Market Participant to designate or maintain an association with a QSE, if required by the Protocols.

+Other Material Breach

+Any material failure by a Market Participant or ERCOT to comply with the Protocols, Other Binding Documents, or any Agreement.

 16.2.6.1 Designation as an Emergency Qualified Scheduling Entity or Virtual Qualified Scheduling Entity

 (1) A “Virtual QSE” is defined as an LSE or Resource Entity that has not qualified and been designated as an Emergency QSE, but has been designated by ERCOT to temporarily perform the responsibilities of a QSE.